zhuohaoyu/KoalaGo/README.md

-# SummerCrawler
+# KoalaGo

-A simple web page crawler for Summer Programming Practice @ RUC 2020
+A simple search engine with a crawler and simple frontend.

+Backend:  TF-IDF implemented with Python.

+Frontend: Flask with Bootstrap